Why Should You Lift Heavier Weights?

 Here’s a list of benefits that would convince you that heavy lifting is the way to go and why you should be doing it for those sweet gains.

 - Lifting heavy weights will make every single muscle of your body stronger, period.
-You will definitely increase your core strength, your shoulder griddle strength and your lower body strength.
+You will definitely increase your core strength, your shoulder girdle strength and your lower body strength.
 All this strength would better your posture.
 Once you start lifting heavy week after week, you will get taller because of the straightening of your posture.

 - More strength always entails an increase in muscle mass.
 The muscle you gain from 3-6 rep sets done on compound movements is harder than the muscle you gain from 12-15 rep isolation type movements.
 Also, this muscle is more durable.
 It stays on your frame longer than the muscle you gain from training high reps.